 1. Foods in the Convincing Group

 - Consumption of foods containing dietary fiber, such as fruits and vegetables, were shown to reduce the risk of colorectal cancer by 10% per 10 grams of fiber per day.
-This is because fiber increases stool weight, helps reduce carcinogens in the colon, reduces the amount of fat and bacteria in the colon and converts dietary fiber into short-chain fatty acids with anti-cancer properties.
+This is because fiber increases stool weight, helps reduce carcinogens in the colon and reduces the amount of fat and bacteria in the colon.
+It also converts dietary fiber into short-chain fatty acids with anti-cancer properties.

-- Various whole grains, classified as foods containing dietary fiber, showed a 21% lower risk per three servings per day for colorectal cancer and a 16% lower risk for colon cancer due to antioxidant mechanisms and natural fibers which help dilute toxins in the colon.
+- In addition, various whole grains, classified as foods containing dietary fiber, showed a 21% lower risk per three servings per day for colorectal cancer.
+Moreover, it showed a 16% lower risk for colon cancer due to antioxidant mechanisms and natural fibers which help dilute toxins in the colon.

 2. Foods in the Probable Group

 - Dietary calcium showed an 8% decreased risk per 300 milligrams per day.
-An analysis of a large group of people followed for 6 up to 16 years found that those who consumed high calcium foods like milk, soybeans, sesame seeds, green leafy vegetables and dried fish showed a reduced risk of colon cancer by up to 14%.
-The mechanisms that likely reduce the risk are calcium binding to free fatty acids and bile acids, inhibiting cancer cell division and promoting cell apoptosis, which refers the death of self-destruction of cells so that they don’t change into cancer cells.
+This is owing to an analysis of a large group of people followed for 6 up to 16 years.
+It was found that those who consumed high calcium foods like milk, soybeans, sesame seeds, green leafy vegetables and dried fish showed a reduced risk of colon cancer by up to 14%.
+To conclude, the mechanisms that likely reduced the risk are calcium binding to free fatty acids and bile acids.
+This is because it inhibits cancer cell division and promotes cell apoptosis, which refers to the death of self-destruction of cells.
+As a result, they don’t change into cancer cells.

-- Consumption of cow’s milk and grain milks showed a 9% decreased risk for colorectal cancer per 2 liter of milk per day, and showed the greatest results for those drinking between 0.5-0.8 liters of milk per day, with a reduced risk of up to 15%.
+- Consumption of cow’s milk and grain milks showed a 9% decreased risk for colorectal cancer per 2 liter of milk per day.
+Furthermore, it showed the greatest results for those drinking between 0.5-0.8 liters of milk per day, with a reduced risk of up to 15%.

-- Garlic was shown to reduce the risk by 3-4% when the a recommended amount of 100 grams per day was consumed.
-It is expected that the risk reduction occurs due to the antioxidant properties of garlic which reduce mutations and oxidative stress in intestinal cells.
+- Garlic was also shown to reduce the risk by 3-4% when the recommended amount of 100 grams per day was consumed.
+It is expected that the risk reduction occurs due to the antioxidant properties of garlic, which reduces mutations and oxidative stress in intestinal cells.

 3. Foods in the Limited-Suggestive Group

-- Foods high in vitamin D, such as mushroom, egg, fish, cheese and cod liver oil, showed a 5% decreased risk per international unit (IU) per day.
-The mechanism likely to reduce the risk is the presence of properties promoting the anti-proliferation of cancer cells and the stimulation of the body’s immune system.
+- Even foods high in vitamin D, such as mushroom, egg, fish, cheese and cod liver oil, showed a 5% decreased risk per international unit (IU) per day.
+This is due to the presence of properties promoting the anti-proliferation of cancer cells and the stimulation of the body’s immune system.

 - https://www.pharmacy.mahidol.ac.th/th/knowledge/article/289/ Associate Professor Wimol Srisuk, Department of Food Chemistry, Faculty of Pharmacy, Mahidol University